Poker Lingo Demystified: Common Jargon Explained

 All-in

 When a player bets all of their remaining chips in a hand, they are said to be “all-in.”
-This means they can no longer make any additional bets but can still win a portion of the pot if they have the best hand at Showdown.
+This means they can no longer make any additional bets but can still win a portion of the pot if they have the best hand at showdown.
 Other players can continue betting, but any additional bets are placed in a separate side pot.

 Check, Raise, and Fold